|RAC National Traffic System|

 |The Sandbox Net

-meets daily on 7.063.5, plus or minus QRM but always between 7.060 to 7.070 at 23:00 UTC.
-Net manager is Paul, VE2QR with different controllers each evening.
+Meets daily on 3.733 at 22:30 UTC.
+Net manager is Cliff VA3CAF with different controllers each evening.
 It is a roundtable, friendly discussion net with topics of general interest and a general meeting place where stations are called back in for 2nd and 3rd rounds depending on band conditions and net activity.
-The net has an E mail address with Murray, VE2AUU handling the chores.
+The net has an E mail address.

 |Royal Naval Amateur Radio Society Net